mcgonago/mymcp/gitlab-rh-agent/README.md

 ✅ **Fetch Issue Details**: Get full information about any GitLab issue you have access to
 ✅ **Fetch Merge Request Details**: Analyze merge requests with all metadata
+✅ **Analyze Commits**: Review individual commits with diffs and file changes
+✅ **Security Analysis**: Identify CVEs and security-related changes in commits
-✅ **Analyze State**: Understand the current status and progress
+✅ **Analyze State**: Understand the current status and progress of issues/MRs
 ✅ **Review Descriptions**: Get summaries of issues and MRs
 ✅ **Track Assignments**: See who is working on what
 ✅ **View Labels**: Understand categorization and tagging
+✅ **Full URL Support**: Paste GitLab URLs directly from your browser

 ## Next Steps

-- Try analyzing various issues and merge requests from your projects
+- Try analyzing various issues, merge requests, and commits from your projects
+- Use the agent to review security fixes and CVE patches
+- Analyze commit history for specific features or bug fixes
 - Use the agent to get quick summaries during code reviews
 - Combine with other MCP agents for comprehensive project analysis